userver-framework/userver/scripts/docs/en/userver/roadmap_and_changelog.md

   @ref md_en_userver_service_monitor for details.
 * Initial support for chaos testing was added, see
   @ref md_en_userver_chaos_testing for more info.
-* Generic Escape implementation for ranges was added to clickhouse, thanks to [Ivan Trofimov](https://github.com/itrofimow) for the PR.
+* Generic Escape implementation for ranges was added to Clickhouse, thanks to [Ivan Trofimov](https://github.com/itrofimow) for the PR.
 * TLS/SSL support for Redis.
 * Multiple optimizations from [Ivan Trofimov](https://github.com/itrofimow):